-Carbon monoxide (CO) emissions from each boiler is limited to 0.3 pounds per million BTU heat input, based upon a 24 hour rolling average and 115.2 pounds per hour based upon a 24 hour rolling average.
-Total CO emissions from the boilers is limited to 1,009.2 tons per 12 month rolling time period.
+Carbon monoxide (CO) emissions from each boiler is limited to 0.3 lb/MMBtu heat input, based upon a 24hour rolling average and 115.2 pounds per hour based upon a 24 hour rolling average.
+Total CO emission limits from the boilers are limited to 1,009.2 tons per 12 month rolling time period.
 As with SO2 and NOx, CO emissions are also monitored and recorded by the CEMS.
-Records of CO emissions from EUBOILER01 reviewed during the inspection were 0.40 pounds per million BTU and 16.9 pounds per hour.
-Records of CO emissions from EUBOILER02 reviewed during the inspection were 0.0.69 pounds per million BTU and 29.5 pounds per hour.
+Records of CO emissions from EUBOILER01 reviewed during the inspection were 0.089 lb/MMBtu and 30.9 pounds per hour.
+CO emissions from EUBOILER02 reviewed during the inspection were 0.037 lb/MMBtu and 14.7 pounds per hour.
+Based on records from April 1, 2018 through March 31, 2019, CO emissions were reported as 278.8 tons per year based on a 12-month rolling time period for both boilers combined.
+The CO emissions were reported below the permitted emission limits.

 Total non-methane hydrocarbons (NMHC) emissions from each boiler are limited to 4.6 pounds per hour.
 The method used to determine compliance with the limit is stack testing.
-Stack testing was last performed in August 2012 and indicated that NMHC emissions are 0.48 pounds per hour from EUBOILER01 and 0.32 pounds per hour from EUBOILER02.
+Stack testing was last performed in August 2017 and indicated that NMHC emissions were 0.18 pounds per hour from EUBOILER01 and -